mikerodionov/Yaska/MD/Spanish/ES-CEFR-B2.md

 Yo **habría escrito** un libro.

 Si vosotras hubierais escuchado a su novio, **habríais puesto** el anillo en un lugar más seguro.

+### Using the conditional simple to express probability/speculation about the past

+El Condicional Simple is used to express conjecture about the past.
+We use it to express what we think was probably happening/happened "back" in the past.

+Son las 11 de la mañana, y Antonio todavía está durmiendo.
+¿A qué hora llegaría a casa anoche?What time did he get home last night? / I wonder what time he returned home last night?
+Yo creo que llegaría a casa sobre las 3 de la mañana.
+I think he probably got home at about 3 in the morning.

+Speakers are speculating about what happened last night.
+They are not stating known facts, only what they think probably happened.

+To state known facts we use El Pretérito Indefinido and not El Condicional Simple:

+Llegó a las 3 de la mañana.

+In Spanish you use El Condicional Simple to speculate about something that happened in the past, to express probability with regards to a past action.

+If the conjecture or expression of probability is about the present, then you use El Futuro Simple.

 ## Using conjunction al + infinitive/perfect infinitive = when doing/ because of doing (something)

 al + infinitive